Jennifer is a writer, editor, feminist, and Potterhead. She also loves her cat and studying cat behavior.

 There are so many things that could possibly scare animals: loud noises, strange or new objects in a familiar home, an unfamiliar home, even unfamiliar or new pets.
-Here are the most common causes for a skittish cat, and ways to help make your cat more comfortable and sociable!
+Here are the five most common causes of a skittish cat, and ways to help make your cat more comfortable and sociable!

 If your cat was neglected or ignored at their previous home, they will expect the same treatment from you.
 This could lead to your cat being shy and unsociable.
 The best thing you can do for your cat is to make sure she always has food, water, a clean litter box, toys, and a place to scratch.
 When she knows she can rely on you to give her what she needs, she will be more willing to play with her toys in front of you, or even to let you play with her.

 While neglect is a form of abuse, as it denies a being its needs, there are other types.
 Both intentionally scaring your cat or physically harming him are indeed big reasons for a skittish pet.
 In fact, a cat that has been abused (including neglected) may become feral because of its lack of socialization.

 My family adopted a wild cat in 1986.
 She hissed if anybody came near her, and nobody was able to pet her.
 She had free reign inside and out.
 She kept returning to the house to be fed, however, so that was a good sign.

 Feral cats are a bit more difficult to socialize, as one can imagine.
 Some experts suggest a cage or crate so that your cat can slowly get used to what goes on in his home.
 He will be able to sit, watch, listen, and become familiar with your voices.

 Once he becomes at least semi-used to the immediate surroundings, it's okay to move him to a larger room that will allow him to explore.
 Keep the cage nearby so he has somewhere to run when he wants to feel safe.
 Slowly expand his areas until he has free reign of the entire house.
 It will be a long and hard process; do not expect a quick fix.